 2. Download AppCrypt and install it on your Mac.
 When you first launch the app, you will be asked to set a password.

 3. Choose Open Main Window.

-Click the plus icon.
-You can block one or multiple websites (e.g., youtube.com) by adding them to the Blocklist.
-If you need to block all sites except a few, you can use the Allowlist feature.
+You can block one or multiple websites (e.g., youtube.com) by adding them to the Block list.
+Or, you can import a category of sites to block.
+The Allow list mode can block all sites except a few.

 5. Click the site blocker’s icon and choose Enable WebBlock if it’s not enabled.